0x00405A00/jellyfish-backend-ddd/README.md

 - [ ] FluentValidation: Prepare Validators with response handling for JSONAPI error response due to validation errors.
 CommandHandlerValidators already implemented: ValidationPipelineBehavior; only the validation rule needs definition in constructors of each CommandValidation.

 **Web-Frontend:**
+- [ ] Check all http request to backend and catch all state above all errors, so http codes 4xx and 5xx
 - [ ] Icons: [MudBlazor Icons](https://mudblazor.com/features/icons#icons).
 - [ ] NavBar:
   - [ ] Features